Arunprakash-A/Arunprakash-a.github.io/_posts/2023-12-18-Constrained-Optimization.md

 </p>
 The maximum occurs at $x=0.88,y=0.49$ with the maximum value of the function being 2.24.If you move the point $A$ a bit clockwise or anti-clockwise, the function value decreases from 2.24.
 Similarly, if you move the point $A$ around the circle (that is, in the feasible region), then you will find the values of $(x,y)$ for which the function attains its minimum.

-The explorative approach of finding the maximum by evaluating the function $z$ by considering all possible input points that satisfy  the constraints is helpful to get started but inefficient (infeasbile).
-However, we can explore it a bit further to see what we are actually looking for?
+The explorative approach of finding the maximum by evaluating the function $z$ by considering all possible input points that satisfy the constraints is helpful to get started but inefficient (infeasible).
+However, we can explore it a bit further to see what we are actually looking for.
 Could we observe something unique?

  * The constraint function $x^2+y^2=0$ is living in $\mathbb{R}^2$
  * The objective function $z=2x+y$ is in $\mathbb{R}^3$